raphaelletseng/raphaelletseng.github.io/src/content/posts/art-so-far.md

 <img src="/assets/images/art-so-far/bdaymaman.png" alt="Joyeux Anniversaire Maman" width="50%" style="display: grid; margin-left: auto; margin-right: auto;"/>

 My hack for fonts is screenshotting the text I want from Google Fonts, or Adobe, and then importing the image into Inkscape and tracing the bitmap to turn things into curves.
-It's not great if you want to do any manipulations to the text, but for the sake of a poster, it allowed me to bring in more interesting fonts.
+It's not great if you want to do any manipulations to the text, but for the sake of a poster, it allows me to bring in more interesting fonts.

-I then reused this asset for different cards and a phone wallpaper (with a quote from the book 'All I need to know I learned from my cat')
+I then reused this asset for different cards and a phone wallpaper (with a quote from the book 'All I need to know I learned from my cat').

 <img src="/assets/images/art-so-far/flowers.png" alt="Flower Asset" width="32%" style="display: inline-block"/>
 <img src="/assets/images/art-so-far/flowers1.png" alt="Flower poster" width="32%" style="display: inline-block"/>